McLarenCollege/foundations_public/format-temperature-as-string.md

 // Copy the convertToFahrenheit function you wrote earlier here:

-// Write your new formatTemperatureAsString function you wrote earlier here:
+// Create your new formatTemperatureAsString function  here:

 let result = formatTemperatureAsString(12, false);